 If you are in any doubt as to the suitability of our funds for your investment needs, please seek investment advice.

-Why invest in Sustainable Listed Infrastructure?
+Why invest in Responsible Listed Infrastructure?

 Diversification - As well as low correlation with other asset classes, the portfolio itself is well diversified by sector and country, reducing exposure to event, regulatory and political risk.